agude/agude.github.io/_drafts/2020-05-21-nookdesk_review.md

 ---
 layout: post
-title: "A Review of Nookdesk"
+title: "A Review of Nookdesk's Standing Desk"
 description: >
   I bought a Nookdesk standing desk now that I'm working from home; read on to find out how I like it!